Toll-Free : 1.800.761.1787

 3. Checking the system requirements and compatibility for Intuit.

-Can I upload a QuickBooks Desktop company file to Intuit if it is password-protected?
+Can I upload a QuickBooks desktop company file to Intuit if it is password-protected?

 Yes!
-Password-protected Company files can be uploaded to Intuit.
+Password-protected company files can be uploaded to Intuit.

 Other recommended readings: